private-octopus/picoquic/doc/multipath.md

 of the standby paths will be scheduled.

-The selection will try to visit each path, so that the usage of a path is only gated by the path capacity, as discovered through congetsion control.
+The selection will try to visit each path, so that the usage of a path is only gated by the path capacity, as discovered through congestion control.
 The 3rd condition, "has data to send", is affected by the affinity process.
 A path has data to send if there is data available on a stream marked with affinity on that path, if there is data available on stream not marked